kddubey/cappr/docs/source/7_future_research.rst

 ===============

 I have a somewhat unjustified hypothesis that CAPPr squeezes more out of smaller or less-heavily trained LMs.
-This hypothesis is based on just 2 experiments, one of which was unfortunately done on a private dataset.
-The public experiment is the `COPA demo`_.
+This hypothesis is based on just 1 experiment and a handful of examples.
+The experiment is the `COPA demo`_.
 It demonstrates that classification-via-sampling using ``text-curie-001`` (a smaller GPT-3 model) performs worse than random guessing, while CAPPr using ``text-curie-001`` is 80% accurate.

 .. _COPA demo: <https://github.com/kddubey/cappr/blob/main/demos/copa.ipynb>`__.